While there are still many uncertainties on the horizon, most now agree that online virtual events have their own advantages.

 - Make sure the speaker’s video and audio quality is flawless – no lagging, pixelated video or muffled audio

-- The overall appearance should be professional – this includes a neutral/tidy background, good lighting, appropriate clothing, upright posture (standing is preferred), looking into the camera etc.
+- The overall appearance should be professional – this includes a neutral/tidy background, good lighting, appropriate clothing, ‘eye contact’ with the camera lens, good posture, etc.

 - If presentation slides are used, check they are displaying correctly

-What tricks are there to make sure speakers speak to the camera?
+What tricks are there to make sure speakers look at the camera?

 Is it recommended to use one producer for each concurrent live session?